Plans for the Resumption of Public Mass

 Location of Masses

-Reservation System – because we must configure the parking lot to conform to social distancing requirements, we are limited to 65 cars per Mass.
+Reservation System – because we must configure the church seating to conform to social distancing requirements and allow for a certain number of volunteers and ministers (including the priest celebrant), we are limited to 82 people in the pews at each Mass.
 For this reason, all who wish to attend a particular weekend Mass must make a reservation beforehand.
 This is mandatory per Diocesan regulations.
-Reservations may be made up to 6 days in advance.

 - Reservations may be made in one of two ways:

 - Parish Website (https://stcecilia-stgabriel.org/) – this is the preferred method.
-Our home page will have a link that allows people to reserve a place at parish Masses
+Our home page provides a link that allows people to reserve a place at parish Masses.
+Reservations may be made online from Sunday afternoon through Saturday at 2pm.
+Reservations cannot be made outside of that time period.

-- Parish Office (203 322-1562) – for those who do not have access to the internet, you may contact the parish office during business hours, Tues-Fri, 9am-4pm to make a reservation on the phone.
+- Parish Office (203 322-1562) – if you do not have easy access to the internet, you may contact the parish office during business hours, Tues-Fri, 9am-4pm to make a reservation on the phone.

 What to Expect

-- All those who approach to receive Communion must maintain 6ft of distance from the person ahead of them and behind (unless they are from the same family) at all times.
+Communion – All those who approach to receive Communion must maintain 6ft of distance from the person ahead of them and behind (unless they are from the same family) at all times.
+6ft distances will be marked with tape in the main aisle.

-- To consume the Eucharist you must remove your mask.
+- You must remove your mask to consume the Eucharist.
 Thus, it is very important to be extremely careful with the Blessed Sacrament to avoid dropping it or treating it with a lack of reverence.

 - Please know that if the priest makes any contact with the person receiving the Eucharist, he MUST disinfect his fingers before offering the Eucharist to the next person in line.